-As a gamble, you could argue that a “bottomed out” company was more likely to go up and that a company at the top was to continue its upward momentum.
+As a gamble, you could argue that a “bottomed out” company is more likely to go up and that a company at the top will to continue its upward momentum.

-This is a better guess than buying the stock off the 52-week low since there is nothing to suggest a stock in the dumpster is going to ever come out.
+This is a better guess than buying the stock off the 52-week low, since there is nothing to suggest that a stock in the dumpster is going to ever come out.

 Price Direction Reality

 Buy a Winner

 Another strategy for finding stocks to evaluate is to look at the 52-week-high list, but hold on.
 Doesn’t that violate the rule against buying high?
 First, that rule only applies to stocks that have been artificially bid up by some type of market over-reach.
 You can find those on the 52-week high list by reading about the companies you pick, and see whether their businesses and trajectories made sense to you.
 As an example, throw out the stock whose price has jumped 30% in one day, but even that one might have made some solid breakthroughs and might keep going up.
 Find the story behind the increase and whether it is durable.

 You are looking for stocks that have shown steady growth over a long period to earn their way onto the list.
 When you identify these stocks, begin your evaluation.
 The market has done much of your work by rewarding the company with an escalating stock price, but don’t stop there.